tillitis/tkey-ssh-agent/README.md

 $ make
 ```

-If you cloned `tkey-libs` to somewhere else then the default directory,
+If you cloned `tkey-libs` to somewhere else than the default directory,
 set `LIBDIR` to the path of that directory.

 If the `objcopy` binary on your system is anything other than the default